deNBI/cloud-portal-client/README.md

 #### Installing Docker

-You can find a detailed instruction how to install docker on [install docker](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce)
+You can find a detailed instruction how to install docker on this website: [docker](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce)

 #### Obtaining the software components